 This combination of the right processes, people working together, and technology allowed Marlette Funding to develop a best-in-class ML-based fraud detection model for the Best Egg Platform with a relatively small team that not only made a difference quickly, but can easily be monitored and updated to prevent it from drifting or becoming out-of-sync with business goals and changes.

-You can read more about how the team at Marlette Funding, Best Egg Loans transformed their data capabilities here, or for more guidance on how your business can execute, get a deep dive on data science for financial services here.
+You can read more about how the team at Marlette Funding, Best Egg Loans transformed their data capabilities here.